 A strong economy means healthy tax receipts and the ability to fund public spending campaigns, so ongoing stability will be key to public health services.

-Many NHS leaders have also called on the government to provide extra funding for social care which has already experienced heavy cuts and resulted in around 400,000 fewer Britons receiving public social care sources.
+Many NHS leaders have called on the government to provide extra funding for social care.
+Social care has already experienced heavy cuts resulting in around 400,000 fewer Britons receiving public social care sources.

-The health and social care industries will continue to work hard to ensure that their voices are heard and that the government gives these key strategic areas the necessary priority and focus to ensure a healthy, happy and adequately funded post-Brexit world of health and social care provision.
+The health and social care industries will continue to work hard to ensure that they are heard, and that the government gives necessary priority and focus to these key strategic areas to ensure a healthy, happy and adequately funded post-Brexit world of health and social care provision.
 They will also work towards finding the right staff.
 Brexit negotiations are still in full swing and negotiators are working through the details in lengthy and complex negotiations.

 where training can be properly accredited and where specialist research activities and funding access can continue unabated, for the good of patients across the UK and beyond.